 Major national game parks and destinations in Congo

 Kahuzi-Biega National Park

 The Kahuzi-Biega National Park is named after the mountains Kahuzi and Biega and is located in the south of Kivu.
 A UNESCO World heritage site, the Parc National de Kahuzi-Biéga is famous for habituated Lowland gorilla trekking.
 The Westernn Lowland Gorillas have been threatened by poaching for a while now but efforts by government, conservationists and other well-wishers have now increased their numbers.
 Unlike mountain gorillas, tracking lowland gorillas gorillas is relatively easy.
 Gorilla Permits to Kahuzi Biega can be got on short notice and the need to trek long distances on steep mountain slopes is avoided.
 Apart from gorillas, visitors go to spot elephants, chimpanzee and several species of antelope.

 Virunga National Park

 The Parc National des Virunga is the oldest park in Africa and was formed in 1925 to protect the mountain gorillas.
 Found near Congo’s border with Uganda and Rwanda, the park is designated as a UNESCO world heritage site.
-The Stunning landscape and biological diversity found in the park make it one of the most beautiful places to visit on earth.
+The Stunning landscape and biological diversity found in Virunga National Park make it one of the most beautiful places to visit on earth.
 The two main activities in the park are mountain gorilla trekking and hiking the Nyiragongo volcano.
 However visitors can also spot the endangered but elusive okapi – a cross between a giraffe and a zebra.
 Visitors can choose to marvel at the forests, valleys, plains, savannah and swamps or spot Lions, hippopotamus and over 400 bird species.
 After mountain gorilla trekking in the Virunga National Park, visitors can pay a visit to the world’s only mountain gorilla orphanage – the Senkwekwe Gorilla Orphanage near the Mikeno Lodge.